shgil1/T1A3-Terminal-Assignment/README.md

 ![User Menu Screenshot](image-3.png)

-1. Add a shift: This option allows you to add a new shift by entering specific details and the app will record and save the shift
+1. **Add a shift:** This option allows you to add a new shift by entering specific details and the app will record and save the shift
-- Select this option from menu by pressing 1 and 'Enter'
+- Select this option from the menu by pressing '1' and 'Enter'
 - Follow the prompts to enter the date of the shift in the format DD/MM/YYYY, the start time in 24 hour format (HHMM) and the end start also in 24 hour time (HHMM)
 - The app will use this data to calculate the hours worked based on the start and end times and save this shift
 - You will receive a confirmation message saying "Shift added successfully!"